 Objective 3.
+This objective is also underway and will be continued into year three.
 An ELISA protocol similar to that described by Suer et al. (1988) has been used to evaluate serum antibody levels in several species of marine mammals against several antigens (e.g. Patterson et al., 1994).
 A "sandwich" ELISA protocol will be employed in an effort to determine general immunoglobulin levels in these samples.
-In the sandwich ELISA, a plastic solid phase matrix (polystyrene microwells) is coated with unlabeled antibodies against the antigen in question, i.e. in this case against on of the heavy chain isotypes (gamma, alpha, or mu for IgG, IgA, and IgM respectively) of immunoglobulins from the harbor seal (prepared via completion of Objective 2 above).
+In the sandwich ELISA, a plastic solid phase matrix (polystyrene microwells) is coated with unlabeled antibodies against the antigen in question, i.e. in this case against one of the heavy chain isotypes (gamma, alpha, or mu for IgG, IgA, and IgM respectively) of immunoglobulins from the harbor seal (prepared via completion of Objective 2 above).
 The sandwich ELISA conducted in this manner will allow quantification of general immunoglobulin levels in samples by comparison with a standard curve generated using preparations made with known concentrations of immunoglobulins purified from the harbor seal.